 gerstl took the easy way out by Lydia Blaisdell

-This October the program will enjoy a workshop at The Eugene O'Neill Theater and, thanks to an ARPA grant from the City of New London’s Cultural District Commission, a free and open to the public sharing on Sunday, October 9th at All Souls Congregation (19 Jay Street New London, CT 06320).
-From there, the project will present a sneak-peek preview in New York City at New George's annual Jamboree.
+In October 2023 the program was workshopped at The Eugene O'Neill Theater and, thanks to an ARPA grant from the City of New London’s Cultural District Commission, a free and open to the public sharing took place in New London, CT.

-This October the program will enjoy a workshop at The Eugene O'Neill Theater and, thanks to an ARPA grant from the City of New London’s Cultural District Commission, a free and open to the public sharing on Sunday, October 9th at All Souls Congregation (19 Jay Street New London, CT 06320).
-From there, the project will present a sneak-peek preview in New York City at New George's annual Jamboree.
+In October 2023 the program was workshopped at The Eugene O'Neill Theater and, thanks to an ARPA grant from the City of New London’s Cultural District Commission, a free and open to the public sharing took place in New London, CT.

 Lydia BlaisdellLydia is currently part of the JAM at New Georges (where she started this play!).
 She’s a graduate of the Michener Center for Writers and an alumnus of the OBIE-award winning playwright's group YOUNGBLOOD at EST. She has been in residence at Yaddo, Marble House Project, and Ucross.
 Her solo work, She Buried the Pistol, premiered at the Cincy Fringe in 2018 directed by Hannah Wolf.
 Lydia was awarded the Visionary Playwright Commission from Theater Masters in 2018.
 Her play, The Last Great American Bear Hunt, was a finalist for the O’Neill National Playwrights Conference (2016).
 Her play, The Silent Woman, won the 2015 Kentucky Women Writers Conference Prize (judged by Carson Kreitzer) and has made Honorable Mention on the 2016 Kilroy’s List.
 Her immersive solo adventure piece, Bear Eats Bear, has toured to Brooklyn, Toronto, Charlotte, Minneapolis, and Austin.
 Her short plays have been performed in Aspen, Austin, Lake George, NYC, and Paris, France.
 Her short, Donna's First Brazilian, is published and licensed by Samuel French, Inc.